aniruhil/arblog/content/project/oacca.md

 title = "OACCA Outcomes Project"

 summary = "The Ohio Association of Child Caring Agencies (OACCA) contracted with us to built an automated report-generation system for their member agencies.
-The goal was to compare each agency's performance again all other agencies serving "similar" children, but to build the system at low-cost and in an open-source environment.
-A combination of R and LaTeX did the trick and with ease!"
+The goal was to compare each agency's performance again all other agencies serving 'similar' children, but to build the system at low-cost and in an open-source environment.
+A combination of R and LaTeX did the trick and with ease."

 image_preview = ""

 tags = ["foster"]

-categories = ["foster"]
+categories = ["Foster Care"]

 external_link = "http://www.oacca.org/wp-content/uploads/2012/02/OACCA_Pilot-Report_Years23_rvd_060710.pdf"